6,000Units Under Management

 5. Bad References

 However, that is not to say you cannot gather some useful information, even from a good reference.
-Make sure to ask the critical questions such as whether the tenant paid on time, if they ever caused any disturbances, and what the condition of the place was when the tenant left.
+Make sure to ask critical questions such as whether the tenant paid on time, if they ever caused any disturbances, and what the condition of the place was when the tenant left.

 If your tenant’s reference reveals things that do not sit well with you, count that as a red flag.
 Moreover, if your potential tenant resists providing you references, especially previous landlords, take that as a red flag as well.

 A tenant that moves a lot may turn out to be a bad tenant.
-There are questions to ask when it comes to a frequent mover such as why they move so much and whether the moves were on their terms or their previous landlords’ terms.
+There are questions to ask when it comes to a frequent mover, such as why they move so much and whether the moves were on their terms or their previous landlords’ terms.
 This is where having previous landlord references is helpful.
-Though not always a reason to turn down a potential tenant, a tenant that moves a lot can signal a red flag and is something to consider carefully.
+While it’s not always a reason to turn down a potential tenant, a tenant that moves a lot can signal a red flag and is something to consider carefully.

 However, many people move in with friends and family after an eviction.
 This could end up being a big problem later on should you decide to place this tenant in your rental home.
-Make sure you investigate closely and find out exactly why a potential tenant had non-traditional living situations in the past.
+So, make sure you investigate closely and find out exactly why a potential tenant had non-traditional living situations in the past.